 With multiplayer, you get ranked matches, a friends list for some quick play, and the same choice between 40v40 and 16v16.
 Between the two versions, there's a lot of Stratego to go around.

 Ticket to Ride

 Ticket to Ride gets players to build sprawling rail empires by gathering colored cars to connect cities.
 Every turn, a player gets to either pick two cars, claim a line by spending cars, or take on a new ticket, which challenges players to connect two cities before the first player runs out of cars.
-The farther these two cities are, the more victory points they're worth, plus the player with the longest line gets an additional victory point bonus.

 On the whole, Ticket to Ride is a fine combination of competition and construction.
 The in-app purchase grants you access to a new bundle of maps and boards, all of which are totally worth the price.